sandra-calvo/Blockchain101-Feb2019/Lab 1 - Deploy your first contract.md

 This package is now ready to be installed onto a blockchain peer.

+# Part 2: Set up the IBM Blockchain Platform environment

-Next we will create the IBM Blockchcain Platform local_fabric development environment in VSCode.
+Next we will create the IBM Blockchcain Platform local development environment in VSCode.
 In the Blockchain Connections view click on LOCAL FABRIC OPS.

 <br>
 <p align="center">